ultralytics/ultralytics/docs/en/hub/cloudtraining.md

 ## Train Model

 Navigate to the [Models](https://hub.ultralytics.com/models) page by clicking on the **Models** button in the sidebar.
+Training the Model using HUB is a 4 step process <br />
+**Execute the pre-requisites script** - Run the already mention scripts to prepare the virtual Environment.<br />
+**Provide the API and start Training** - Once the model has been prepared, we can provide the API key as provided in the previous model (by simple copying and pasting the code block) and executing it.<br />
+**Check the results and Metrics** - Upon successful code execution, a link is presented that directs the user to the Metrics Page.
+This page provides comprehensive details regarding the trained model, including model specifications, box loss, class loss, object loss, dataset information, and image distributions.
+Additionally, the deploy tab offers access to the trained model's documentation and license details.<br />
+**Test your model** - Ultralytics HUB offers testing the model using custom Image, device camera or even links to test it using your `iPhone` or `Android` device.<br />

 ![Ultralytics HUB screenshot of the Home page](https://github.com/ultralytics/ultralytics/assets/19519529/61428720-aa93-4689-b209-ead7f06fa488)